Any change in diet, ingredient, or food (even within the same brand!) Is a food transition.

 After a few weeks, the transition will be done without any problem.

 For Cats, it might be more difficult than planned.
-Here are tips to ease up the acceptane of new food:
+Here are tips to ease up the acceptance of new food:

 • Add tuna juice or soy sauce, salted stock yogurt or even grated cheese.

-• When feedinng. with a home made diet, never start off with only the meat, the fish or other ingredient.
-You must WAIT until you have all ingredients prepared together (Vit'i5 with the rapeseed oil, then add wheat bran or choped veggies, then the meat/fish and in option, cooked carb).
-Give. the preparation alltogether.
+• When feedinng using a homemade diet, never start off with only the meat, the fish or other ingredient.
+You must WAIT until you have all ingredients prepared together (Vit'i5 with the rapeseed oil, then add wheat bran or chopped veggies, then the meat/fish and in option, cooked carb).
+Give the preparation alltogether.